When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advances of Recent Geoscience Foundation Models

-Large vision-language models (LVLMs) are increasingly being used in the fields of remote sensing and geoscience.
-LVLMs are often utilized for visual question answering.
-The authors in \cite{chappuis2022language} first described how Remote Sensing Visual Question Answering (RSVQA) leverages advancements in natural language processing and computer vision to analyze satellite images with language processing, comparing the effectiveness of different language models, particularly focusing on the benefits of fine-tuning in enhancing performance.
-The work \cite{hackel2023lit} presented LiT-4-RSVQA, a lightweight transformer-based architecture for efficient and accurate visual question answering in remote sensing, which reduces computational demands while maintaining accuracy, as demonstrated by its performance on a VQA benchmark dataset.
-Chappuis \et \cite{chappuis2023curse} outlined how Remote Sensing Visual Question Answering (RSVQA) facilitates human-machine interaction with overhead imagery using natural language, emphasizing the need to address language biases in RSVQA through a comprehensive analysis involving visual blind models, adversarial testing, and dataset analysis, revealing more severe biases in remote sensing compared to standard VQA due to dataset specifics.
+LVLMs have emerged as powerful tools in remote sensing and geoscience, particularly for visual question answering and image understanding tasks.
+Chappuis \et \cite{chappuis2022language} pioneered the use of Remote Sensing Visual Question Answering (RSVQA), leveraging advancements in natural language processing and computer vision to analyze satellite images.
+This work was further developed by the work \cite{hackel2023lit}, who introduced LiT-4-RSVQA, a lightweight transformer-based architecture for efficient and accurate visual question answering in remote sensing.
+However, the authors in \cite{chappuis2023curse} later identified the need to address language biases in RSVQA, revealing more severe biases in remote sensing compared to standard VQA due to dataset specifics.